geofflangenderfer/gigMax/design.md

 # Features
+- manual trip upload: gigMax tells you if a week contains incomplete trip data from the web app and gives you a form to upload the missing trips from the mobile app.
 - dashboard with hourly rate and total earnings over time
 - \# trips/hour and $ amount/trip heat maps that help a user choose where/when to work in order to maximize hourly rate
 - google calendar integration that highlights open intervals and their potential hourly rates